blacklanternsecurity/spiderfoot-neo4j/README.md

 ### Step 3: Import Scans

 ![Spiderfoot scan ID in web browser](https://user-images.githubusercontent.com/20261699/129256011-ff751637-afdd-4632-8335-24ffae2ff65e.png)

 ~~~
-$ sfgraph path_to/spiderfoot.db -s <SCANID_1> <SCANID_2> ...
+$ sfgraph -db path_to/spiderfoot.db -s <SCANID_1> <SCANID_2> ...
 ~~~

 ### Step 4: Browse Spiderfoot Data in Neo4j

 Visit http://127.0.0.1:7474 and log in with `neo4j/CHANGETHISIFYOURENOTZUCK`

 ![Spiderfoot data in Neo4j](https://user-images.githubusercontent.com/20261699/129265805-056ef29a-aea9-4be0-90fc-383ae15510c5.png)

 ### Step 5 (Optional): Use cool algorithms to find new targets
 The `--suggest` option will rank nodes based on their connectedness in the graph.
 This is perfect for finding closely-related affiliates (child companies, etc.) to scan and add to the graph.
-By default, [Harmonic Centrality](https://neo4j.com/docs/graph-data-science/current/algorithms/harmonic-centrality/) is used, but others such as [PageRank](https://neo4j.com/docs/graph-data-science/current/algorithms/page-rank/) can be specified with `--closeness-algorithm`
+By default, [Harmonic Centrality](https://neo4j.com/docs/graph-data-science/current/algorithms/harmonic-centrality/) is used, but others such as [PageRank](https://neo4j.com/docs/graph-data-science/current/algorithms/page-rank/) can be specified with `--closeness-algorithm`.

 ~~~
 $ sfgraph --suggest DOMAIN_NAME
 ~~~